conestack/cone.app/docs/source/ajax.rst

 Actions
 -------

-``bdajax``  does not ship with server implementation performing ajax actions.
+``bdajax``  does not ship with server implementation performing AJAX actions.
 For details follow up to the bdajax-documentation

 Server side implementation is located at ``cone.app.browser.ajax.ajax_tile``.
 It renders the tile registered by action name.
 AJAX continuation definitions are read from ``request.environ['cone.app.continuation']``.
-If an uncaught exception is thrown during ajax action processing, the traceback gets displayed in a ``bdajax.error`` message.
+If an uncaught exception is thrown during AJAX action processing, the traceback gets displayed in a ``bdajax.error`` message.